Jane the Virgin: Critical response

-The first season of Jane the Virgin received critical acclaim, Review aggregator website Rotten Tomatoes gives the first season of the show a "certified fresh" rating of 100% based on 51 reviews, with a rating average of 7.7 out of 10.
+Review aggregator website Rotten Tomatoes gave the first season of the show a rating of 100% based on 56 reviews, with a rating average of 7.70 out of 10.
 The site's consensus states, "Jane the Virgin's dubious premise has become part of its unlikely charm – along with delightfully diverse writing and a knockout performance by Gina Rodriguez."
-Metacritic, another review aggregator, gives the show a score of 80 out of 100, based on 23 reviews, indicating "generally favorable reviews".
+Metacritic, another review aggregator, gives the show a score of 80 out of 100, based on 23 reviews.

-The second season also received critical acclaim, on Metacritic, the season holds an 87 out of 100, based on four reviews, indicating "universal acclaim".
-Rotten Tomatoes gave it a rating of 100% based on 12 reviews and a rating average of 9.7 out of 10.
+On Metacritic, the second season holds an 87 out of 100, based on 4 reviews.
+Rotten Tomatoes gave it a rating of 100% based on 13 reviews and a rating average of 9.70 out of 10.
 The site's consensus reads, "Jane the Virgin stays true to its over-the-top telenovela roots in season two while layering in more humor and increasingly complex storytelling."
-Maureen Ryan of Variety praised the show, saying that the series "is envisioned, edited and curated with great deftness and economy, and the fact that it is so entertaining and accessible should not preclude it from being at the center of conversations about the best the medium has to offer."
+Maureen Ryan of Variety praised the show, saying that the series "is envisioned, edited and curated with great deftness and economy, and the fact that it is so entertaining and accessible should not preclude it from being at the center of conversations about the best the medium has to offer".